ACF

 If documents are not in English, include an English translation.

-If the product name on the foreign certificate differs from the name used in Indonesia, submit either an updated SHLN or a declaration from the LHLN using BPJPH’s Annex III template to confirm the equivalence.
+If a product name differs between the foreign certificate and Indonesian use, applicants must submit either an updated SHLN or a declaration from the LHLN using BPJPH’s Annex III template to confirm the equivalence.

 Renewals and changes